EshbanTheLearner/thepersonalmsds/todayilearned.md

 **Caution: This timeline is tailored for @EshbanTheLearner and might not be suitable for everyone.**

+## Day 33 | February 15, 2020 | Sunday

+**Today's Progress:** Today I learned to use the normal distribution as an approximation of the binomial distribution, when appropriate.

+**Description:** This includes the following:
+- Normal Random Variables
+  - Applications
+    - Approximation to Binomial
+    - Continuity Correction
+- Wrap-Up: Random Variable

 ## Day 33 | February 15, 2020 | Saturday

 **Today's Progress:** Today I learned to explain how a density function is used to find probabilities involving continuous random variables.
 I also learned to find probabilities associated with the normal distribution.